Dieniss/mikrotik-ipsec-lab/README.md

 ## Known gaps / next steps

-- **PSK authentication** — fine for a lab, certificates preferred in production
+- **PSK authentication**: fine for a lab, certificates preferred in production
-- **No dynamic routing** — static routes don't scale past a handful of sites; OSPF would be the natural next step
+- **No dynamic routing**: static routes don't scale past a handful of sites; OSPF would be the natural next step
-- **Client-to-site VPN** — the planned follow-up: an OpenVPN server on the site B router with per-user accounts, matching a real deployment where remote users connect with OpenVPN Connect rather than a router-to-router tunnel
+- **Client-to-site VPN**, the planned follow-up: an OpenVPN server on the site B router with per-user accounts, matching a real deployment where remote users connect with OpenVPN Connect rather than a router-to-router tunnel
-- **No logging or monitoring** — no accounting on drop rules, no syslog
+- **No logging or monitoring**: no accounting on drop rules, no syslog
-- **RouterOS 6.48.6** — long-term branch; v7 changes IPsec and routing syntax significantly
+- **RouterOS 6.48.6**: long-term branch; v7 changes IPsec and routing syntax significantly